r-dbi/DBI/README.md

 All classes are _virtual_: they cannot be instantiated directly and instead must be subclassed.

-## Development notes

-To correctly build the documentation for DBI you'll need the development version of roxygen, which you can get with `devtools::install_github("roxygen", "klutometis")`.

 ## History

 The following history of DBI was contributed by David James, the driving force behind the development of DBI, and many of the packages that implement it.